-A rival offer sheet can still have an average annual salary that exceeds the non-taxpayer MLE, however.
+A rival offer sheet can still have an average annual salary that exceeds the non-taxpayer mid-level exception, however.
 The annual raises are limited to 4.5% between years one and two, and 4.1% between years three and four, but a significant raise can be included between the second and third years of the offer.
 A team's cap space dictates the average annual salary limit for the entire contract, since the average salary still has to fit under the cap.
-Let's take a look at a practical example to see the Arenas provision in action.
+The Rockets had enough cap space last summer to make a pair of sizable offers, to Jeremy Lin and Omer Asik, that fell under the Arenas provision.

-Because the first-year salary of the offer sheet doesn't exceed the non-taxpayer mid-level exception, the Knicks can use their MLE to match it, even though that big a third-year raise wouldn't typically be permitted when using the mid-level.
-If the Knicks chose to match the offer, their cap hit for the next four years would equal the actual salaries above; if they chose not to match, the cap hit for Lin's new team would be $7MM annually.
+Because the first-year salary of the offer sheet doesn't exceed the non-taxpayer mid-level exception, the Knicks and Bulls could have used their mid-level exceptions to match, even though that big a third-year raise wouldn't typically be permitted when using the mid-level.
+The uneven amount in the third season reflects the amount of cap space the Rockets had to make the offers.
+The Rockets could have included a fourth season on both deals if they had additional cap room.

-Of course, just because a club is given the opportunity to use the Arenas provision to keep its restricted free agent doesn't mean it will necessarily have the means.
+For 2013/14, the mid-level exception will be slightly larger, with a starting salary of $5.15MM instead of $5MM, so clubs will have a little more flexibility to keep their free agents using the Arenas provision.
+Still, just because a team is given the opportunity to use the Arenas provision to keep its restricted free agent doesn't mean it will necessarily have the means.
 Here are a few situations in which the Arenas provision wouldn't help a team keep its restricted free agent:

 Note: This is a Hoops Rumors Glossary entry.
 Our glossary posts will explain specific rules relating to trades, free agency, or other aspects of the NBA's Collective Bargaining Agreement.
 Larry Coon's Salary Cap FAQ was used in the creation of this post.